 Except on Mondays when it is closed, the suggested lunchtime pub is the Dovecote Inn (01892-835966) in the hamlet of Capel, after 8¾ km on the main route.
 This popular freehouse serves good freshly-cooked food with real ales straight from the barrel, and has an attractive patio area at the back.
 A little earlier the walk passes the George & Dragon (01892-832521) on the B2017 between Tudeley and Capel churches, serving traditional pub food.

-At all other times a good alternative is the Broadview Gardens Tearoom (01732-853286), open to 5pm (4pm Sun).
-The late lunch pubs mentioned above would provide stronger fare towards the end of the Main Walk, or before starting the final leg back to Tonbridge on the Long Walk.
+The most convenient tea place in Hadlow is the Broadview Gardens Tearoom (01732-853286; open to 5pm Mon–Sat, 4pm Sun).
+An interesting alternative is the coffee shop in Weathered and Worn (07963-909156; open to 5pm, Wed–Sat only) on the High Street between the Tower and Broadview Gardens.
+The late lunch pubs mentioned above would provide stronger fare towards the end of the Main Walk, or before starting the final leg back to Tonbridge on the Circular Walk.

 There are plenty of refreshment places at the end of the Circular Walk in Tonbridge, although the High Street is not a particularly enticing place to linger before catching the train back.
-If you get there in time, the suggested place for tea (serving home-made cakes) is Finch House Café & Bakery (01732-771775) at the front of the Pavilion Shopping Centre on the High Street, open to 5.30pm (5pm Sun).
+If you get there in time, the suggested place for tea (serving home-made cakes) is Finch House Café & Bakery (01732-771775; open to 5.30pm Mon–Sat, 5pm Sun) at the front of the Pavilion Shopping Centre on the High Street.
 The direct route to the station also passes The Humphrey Bean (01732-773850), a JD Wetherspoon's pub in the old Post Office building, which has a large beer garden overlooking the river.
 Alternatively, a short detour across the river would take you to the Rose & Crown Hotel and Ye Olde Chequers Inn, plus other watering-holes tucked away down side streets.